 Take the first step towards becoming a Welder.
-This first-level apprenticeship program is delivered in a compressed time frame from October 12, 2021, to February 25, 2021.
+This first-level pre-apprenticeship program is delivered over 20 weeks from May 23 to October 6, 2023.

 In addition to fulfilling the requirements needed to continue in an apprenticeship (pending employer sponsorship), participants will also receive three micro-credentials and a paid placement.

-This pre-apprenticeship program is funded by the Ministry of Labour, Training and Skills Development (MLTSD) to develop more skilled tradespeople in response to Ontario’s shortage of skilled workers.
+This pre-apprenticeship program is funded by the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to develop more skilled tradespeople in response to Ontario’s shortage of skilled workers.

 - The funding includes your tuition, hand tools, Personal Protective Equipment (PPE), and all learning resources

 - The program includes an 8-week paid placement